vocalpy/vocalpy/docs/user/howto/use-vocalpy-with-scikit-learn.md

 extractor = voc.FeatureExtractor(callback, params)
 ```

-Notice that we are going to only use channel of the audio to extract features.
+We are going to only use channel of the audio to extract features.
 The function we will use to extract features, {py:func}`vocalpy.feature.biosound`, will work on audio with multiple channels, but for demonstration purposes we just need one.
+To just get the first channel from each sound, we can use indexing (for more detail and examples of how this works, see the API documentation for this class: {py:class}`vocalpy.Sound`).

 ```{code-cell} ipython3
 sounds = []